View Joanne Lynn's Obituary on Observer-Reporter.com and share memories

 Joanne Lynn, 80, of Washington, formerly of Charleroi, passed away Sunday, November 3, 2019.

-She was the beloved wife of the late Rodney E. Lynn.
-They were married for 47 years.
+She was the beloved wife of the late Rodney E. Lynn, to whom she was married for 47 years.

-She was born August 3, 1939, in North Charleroi, and was a daughter of the late John and Alma Sedell.
+Born August 3, 1939, in North Charleroi, she was a daughter of the late John and Alma Sedell.

-She was the loving mother of Nancy (John) Milinovich of McDonald, the late John R. Ronick Jr., Cherie Jo Lynn and Rodney E. Lynn Jr.; cherished grandmother of Matthew Milinovich, Laura (Bryan) Bennett, Caitlyn Marie Massaro and Alexandra Lynn Massaro; sister of Joseph (Alice) Sedell; and sister-in-law of Peggy Nan (John) Swab and Buzzy Gilmore.
-Also surviving are many nieces and nephews.
+She was the loving mother of Nancy (John) Milinovich of McDonald, the late John R. Ronick Jr., Cherie Jo Lynn and Rodney E. Lynn Jr.; cherished grandmother of Matthew Milinovich, Laura (Bryan) Bennett, Caitlyn Marie Massaro and Alexandra Lynn Massaro; sister of Joseph (Alice) Sedell; sister-in-law of Peggy Nan (John) Swab and Buzzy Gilmore; also survived by many nieces and nephews.

 Joanne loved her cat, Doctor, her faithful companion, who will miss her greatly.
 Being a faithful Christian and having the support of her loving family, church family, friends and caregivers gave her to peacefully accept God's will when she was called home to be with her Lord and Savior Jesus Christ.
-She was a longtime member of First Christian Church in Fallowfield Township, Charleroi, where she served on the Deacon's board and volunteered for various church functions, including .
+She was a longtime member of First Christian Church in Fallowfield Township, Charleroi, where she served on the Deacon's board and volunteered for various church functions including Relay for Life.

+She was a graduate of Rostraver High School and retired from Charleroi Area High School Cafeteria.

 She will be deeply missed by all who knew and loved her.